Productivity: How Small Habits Drive Big Change

 Final Thought

 Habit formation is about intentionally optimising your brain’s energy for what matters most, and it’s a coach’s job to help you discover where, and how, to do this.
-It may feel counterproductive pressing the pause button, but it’s an investment that will pay off.
+It may initially feel counterproductive pressing the pause button to sit back and reflect, but it’s an investment that will pay off.
 It will give you the edge that lets you stop firefighting and start leading - with clarity, consistency, and purpose.